Jakeology/readme-generator/sampleREADME.md

 ## Contributing
 Jake
 Mike
-Mikes Brother
+Matt

 ## Tests
-To run test, please use `npm test`
+To run test, Please use `npm test`

 ## Questions
-If you are having issues or have questions about our readme generator, Feel free to contact me through Github or Email.
+If you are having issues or have questions about our readme generator, Feel free to contact me through Github or Email

 Github: [Jakeology](https://github.com/Jakeology)
-Email: support@jakeology.io
+Email: jakeology@email.com